kyungrae/study/designing-data-intensive-applications/part2.md

 - If sloppy quorum is used, the w writes may end up on different nodes than the r reads.
 - If two writes occur concurrently, it is not clear which one happened first.
-- If a write happens concurrently with a read, it's undetermined whether the read returnㄴ the old or the new value.
+- If a write happens concurrently with a read, it's undetermined whether the read return the old or the new value.
 - If a write succeeded on some replicas but failed on others, and overall succeeded on fewer than w replicas, it is not roll backed on the replicas where it succeeded.
 - If a node carrying a new value fails, and its data is restored from a replica carrying an old value.